share

 Race to the top

 First movers who implement SWB superpower will be able to remove the costs of electricity for their populations, creating great social benefit.
-Any nation could be the first to reap these incredible rewards.
+Any nation or region could be the first to reap these incredible rewards.
 It is a race to the top.

 camera-flash